 Ours are warm, reassuring events where we avoid end-of-the-curriculum content that they are yet to cover.
-Children complete them buzzing with confidence, properly familiar with the layout and form of the real thing – and fully aware of their strengths.
+Children come out of them buzzing with confidence, properly familiar with the layout and form of the real thing – and fully aware of their strengths.

-Oh and we also follow them up with direct support to tackle any of their weaknesses (targeted notes, specific resources, and even a free corrections session in a small – digital, live teaching – group).
+Oh and we also follow them up with direct support to tackle any of their weaknesses (targeted notes, specific resources, and even a free corrections session in a small group).
 The earlier they start, the more time we have to tackle any issues that come up.

 The Kent Test is an unusually fast-paced exam and has to be approached with a strong strategy in place (for every element of every paper) if a child is to achieve their best score on the day.
 Children are taught this strategic approach in our classes, but there is nothing like trying it out for real.
 It’s so funny how they choose to ignore good advice at first and then cave when they realise that it actually makes a difference.
 My own son was a classic for this…

-And although it all looks terribly formal, we have a light-hearted approach to the session, there are plenty of smiles, morale-boosting chats for the nervous, and a general sharing of fears between a whole bunch of kids who are going through this process together.
+And although it all looks terribly formal, we have a light-hearted approach to the day, there are plenty of smiles, quiet morale-boosting chats for the nervous, and a general sharing of fears between a whole bunch of kids who are going through this process together.

 The papers themselves have so much thought and energy behind them, parents are properly wowed by how essential they turn out to be.
 Ours were individually commissioned, from experts in their fields, to directly reflect the content and timings of the Kent Test.
 Once the details were ironed out, I used a professional graphic designer style them up to look like the real thing.
 They are now spookily real!